 Her heart sank.
 She was right about the voice not belonging to a stranger.
 She knew it all too well.

 ‘We have her now,’ the familiar voice continued.
-Metal scraped along each cell bar, teasing her before they shoved away the keys inside a pocket.
+Metal scraped along each cell bar, teasing her before they shoved the keys inside a pocket.

 The bars made Sergeant Kicker pirate-like as her trembling body wavered.
 If she cocked her head right, a bar blocked one eye and half his face.
 He wasn’t the prettiest man-watcher alive, and she wondered if Kicker was a secret half-caste himself.
 Finishing her thought, his eyes narrowed and darkened.